Method of Education Delivery

-Since 2010, BINUS UNIVERSITY INTERNATIONAL (BUI) has used Constructive Alignment to design teaching and learning at the level of curriculum and course.
-BUI implements modular content with problem-based learning (PBL) to speed up the process of student-centered learning.
+Since 2010, BINUS UNIVERSITY INTERNATIONAL has used a Constructive Alignment approach that integrates the design of teaching, learning, and assessment at course and program levels.
+BUI implements modular content with problem-based learning (PBL) to speed up the process of student-centered learning in selected courses.
 The modular content refers to a collection of learning resources developed as a single learning object.

 To develop the quality of students to an international standard and to educate students in the language of international academia and global business, BINUS UNIVERSITY INTERNATIONAL uses English as the medium of communication, instruction, and assessment.
 Textbooks, class delivery, discussions, student presentations, quizzes, and all other forms of assessments including reports and theses are all in English.

 To be accepted as a student of BINUS UNIVERSITY INTERNATIONAL, a potential student has to have a TOEFL score of at least 550 and a TWE score of at least 4.0 or their equivalents.
-If their TOEFL and/or TWE scores are below the requirement, students have to take a pre-sessional English course (Pre-University English) of 150 hours.
+If their TOEFL and/or TWE scores are below the requirement, students have to take a pre-sessional English course (English Plus Stage One) of 150 hours.
 BINUS UNIVERSITY INTERNATIONAL organizes these pre-sessional English classes especially to enhance the students’ ability to deal with an international academic English environment.
-Students still having difficulty with English on entry are given further help by being enrolled in a Pre-Academic English course which prepares them for late entry to Academic English I from semester 2.
+Students still having difficulty with English on entry are given further help by being enrolled in an English Plus Stage Two course which prepares them for late entry to Academic English I from semester 2.